DataSup-Engineer/SQL-Data-Warehouse/README.md

 **Data Architecture**
 In this project, we are following Medalliion Data Architecture.
 Bronze Layer:
-this layer
+this layer has

 Silver Layer:
-this layer
+this layer has

 Gold Layer:
-this layyer
+this layyer has